 Today, governments, key industrial sectors, and investment firms still face persistent and aggressive threats from external and internal bad actors.
 So far, the solution has been to focus primarily on cybersecurity and social media as indications of threats, while the signatures of critical market threats remain obscure.

-The Raven in our logo is a nod to Felix Somary, one of the world’s greatest but forgotten economists, reintroduced by our co-founder James Rickards in his latest best-selling book, “The Road to Ruin.”
-Known as “The Raven of Zurich” for his extraordinary foresight in predicting the world’s major calamities well before his peers, Felix Somary is an exemplar of the service we hope to provide for our clients.
+The raven in our logo is a nod to Felix Somary, one of the world’s greatest but forgotten economists, reintroduced by our co-founder James Rickards in his latest NY Times best-selling book, “The Road to Ruin.”
+Known as “The Raven of Zurich” for his extraordinary foresight in predicting the world’s major calamities well before his peers, Felix Somary is an exemplar of the service we provide for our customers.